Censorship and media control during the Venezuelan presidential crisis: June–August 2019

 News outlets were able to cover the National Assembly session on 4 June with the help of the members of the parliament.
 The media workers had to force their way through the blockade created by National Guardsmen.

 Journalists had to force their way into parliament again on 18 June.
 Power outages and internet disruptions followed during the parliamentary session.

-Braulio Jatar, Chilean-Venezuelan journalist and lawyer jailed in 2016 after accusing and protesting against Maduro for money laundering, was given conditional release on 5 July, the same day as the release of Maria Lourdes Afiuni and 20 students, according to Bachelet.
+Braulio Jatar, Chilean-Venezuelan journalist and lawyer jailed in 2016 after accusing and protesting against Maduro for money laundering, was given conditional release on 5 July, the same day as the release of María Lourdes Afiuni and 20 students, according to Bachelet.
 The releases happened after the publication of a United Nations report on government-backed death squads and the petition from Bachelet to Maduro administration to release government dissidents.
 Afiuni's brother and Jatar said that they had not received official notices from Venezuela's judiciary.
 Jatar was officially released on 8 July but he has to present himself before a court every 15 days and he cannot leave Nueva Esparta state.

 In July, La Verdad Venezuelan journalist Wilmer Quintana García was detained on charges of "incitement or promotion hate" under the Venezuelan Law against Hatred.
 Quintana García used his personal Facebook and Twitter accounts to report on corruption allegations carried out by Guárico governor José Manuel Vasquez and president of Alimentos Guárico Emilio Ávila.
 The allegations included the mismanagement of funds to resupply gas services and the resale of CLAP boxes at a higher price.
 The CPJ denounced the arrest indicating that "allegations of corruption against public officials are not hate speech".
 In August, Quintana García was taken to a hospital due to a possible cardiac arrest.

 The Venezuelan Press Workers Union (SNTP) denounced and condemned attacks committed by members of Juan Guaidó's team against at least seven press workers during an activity in Maracay, Aragua state, on 31 August, stating that they were verbally and physically attacked.
 The Association of Venezuelan Journalists Abroad (APEVEX) denounced the attacks, declaring that "Venezuelan journalists already had enough of the attacks by the regime to now also be victims of the interim government".
 Guaidó apologized for the incident, assuring that he would take the necessary actions to prevent it from happening again.